 - Enjoy!
 Let the grilled salmon rest for about 5 minutes before garnishing with parsley and serving.

-That depends on the thickness of the fillet, and the heat of your grill.
+- Cooking time largely depends on the thickness of the fillet and the heat of your grill.
 It also depends on how close the salmon is to the actual heat source.
-In general, though, a salmon fillet takes about 25 minutes to grill on medium-high heat.
+In general, a whole salmon fillet takes about 25 minutes to grill on medium-high heat.

 Tips for Success